switchontech/teleport/SETUP.md

 - **x11vnc** — grabs the real X11 display and serves it as VNC on `127.0.0.1:5900` (`-localhost`, never bound to a real network interface).
+  Launched by `/usr/local/bin/x11vnc-start.sh`, which picks the session on screen *now* and then `exec`s into x11vnc.
+- **x11vnc-watcher** — a separate root unit that watches for the active session changing and restarts `x11vnc.service` once the new session has settled.
+This is what makes the share follow a user switch.
 - **websockify** — bridges that raw VNC/TCP socket to a WebSocket, because browsers can't speak raw VNC.
 Serves noVNC's static HTML/JS client (`--web /usr/share/novnc`) and proxies its WebSocket traffic through to